andrewfrench/flowmeter/README.md

 # flowmeter
-Flowmeter TI board/MQTT demo
+TI CC3200 Launchpad Flowmeter

-This demo requires a TI CC3200 and Energia, and was designed to accept input from Swissflow 800 flowmeters.
-Interrupts are bound to the two pushbuttons and their respective header pins, allowing the demo to be run without flowmeters available if necessary.
+This is program is meant to be run on a TI CC3200 Launchpad, accepting up to ten GPIO flowmeter inputs from Swissflow SF800 flowmeters to monitor the flow (in ounces) of beer, of course.